-- Visit one of the nation’s top tourist attractions, The Children’s Museum of Indianapolis on Christmas Eve, Martin Luther King Jr. Day, Presidents Day, and El Dia de Los Niños for FREE admission.
+- Visit one of the nation’s top tourist attractions – The Children’s Museum of Indianapolis – on Christmas Eve, Martin Luther King Jr. Day and El Dia de Los Niños for FREE admission.
 Don’t miss Target FREE Family Nights on the first Thursday of each month from 4 – 8 p.m.

-- Visit Easley Winery for a FREE winery tour on Saturday or Sunday.
+- Visit Easley Winery for a FREE winery tour on Saturday or Sunday beginning at noon.
 Craving a bubbly fix?
-Wine all you want at Mass Ave Wine Shoppe’s FREE Tuesday Tastings.
+Wine all you want at Mass Ave Wine Shoppe’s FREE Tuesday Tastings from 5:30 – 8:30 p.m.

-- Visit the Colonel Eli Lilly Civil War Museum in the basement of the Soldiers & Sailors Monument Friday - Sunday, 10:30 a.m. to 5:30 p.m.
-Also, head to the top of the Monument for a bird’s eye view of the Downtown (minimal fee) Friday – Sunday 10:30 a.m. – 5:30 p.m.
+- Visit the Colonel Eli Lilly Civil War Museum in the basement of the Soldiers & Sailors Monument Friday – Sunday from 10:30 a.m. to 5:30 p.m.
+Also, head to the top of the Monument for a bird’s eye view of the Downtown (minimal fee) Friday – Sunday from 10:30 a.m. – 5:30 p.m.

-- Wander through one of Indy’s six Cultural Districts, four of which are located Downtown!
-(The Canal and White River State Park, Indiana Avenue, Mass Ave and Wholesale District)
+- Wander through one of Indy’s six Cultural Districts, four of which are located Downtown: The Canal and White River State Park, Indiana Avenue, Mass Ave and Wholesale District.
+Browse local art at more than 25 Downtown venues, many on Mass Ave, during First Friday Gallery Walks from 6 – 9 p.m.

-- Browse the Indianapolis City Market, open Monday - Friday 6 a.m. – 9 p.m. and Saturday 10 a.m. to 9 p.m.
-Enjoy the Summer Farmers Market Wednesdays, May – October and the Indy Winter Farmer’s Market Saturdays, November – April.
+- Browse the Indianapolis City Market, open Monday – Friday from 6 a.m. – 3 p.m. and Saturday 9 a.m. to 4 p.m.
+Enjoy the Summer Farmers Market May – October on Wednesdays and the Indy Winter Farmer’s Market November – April on Saturdays.

 - Take a walk along the 1.5 mile long Central Canal.
 Along the Canal Walk, you will find historic churches and some of the City’s best contemporary architecture, like Buggs Temple and the NCAA Headquarters.